 Explore the museum for yourself

 Looking for creative inspiration?
-Come to the V&A's iconic South Kensington site in London to explore our collections, visit ground breaking fashion exhibitions like Fashioning Masculinities and (upcoming) Africa Fashion, or experience a V&A Friday Late.
+Come to the V&A's iconic South Kensington site in London to visit ground breaking exhibitions or just explore the collection for yourself.

 Explore the V&A Collections

 Find out more about the objects and galleries featured in the film:

 - Discover the story behind Kehinde Wiley's Portrait of Melissa Thompson